 The dessert was inspired by Goodwin-Allen’s triumphant entry in the festive edition of Great British Menu – a snow globe comprising spiced chocolate, hazelnut and lime.
 The delicate sugar-spun globe was always unlikely to survive the rigours of the postal service and courier companies, so wisely it was replaced by a colourful rainbow decorative garnish.
 The spiced chocolate component was delicious, as was the caramelised hazelnut garnish, but the lime ‘snow’ (a granita that you ‘shave’ over the dessert) rather drowned it, and melted as quickly as actual snow, making slick service rather tricky.

 Overall, just over £50 a head for food of this quality is very good value.
 Creating this menu from scratch yourself would involve many hours of food prep and enough washing-up to fill a sink or three.
 The other bonus is that you don’t really have to be able to cook – it’s more of an assembly task – but if you love to cook at home, as I do, I found it enormous fun to create Michelin-starred dishes from the comfort of my own kitchen.

 Have you tried any restaurant kits at home?
 Do share your favourites and recommendations in the comments!

-Here are some other luxury hotels with Michelin-starred restaurants for #traveltomorrow inspiration… A luxurious foodie stay at Gravetye Manor, a West Sussex gem; A stay at St James’s hotel and spa in the heart of London; Hambleton Hall Rutland: warm, welcoming and wonderful food; Whatley Manor hotel and spa – one of the best hotels in the Cotswolds; Hampton Manor hotel: top-class food and a step back in time;
+Check out my reviews of other luxury hotels with Michelin-starred restaurants: A luxurious foodie stay at Gravetye Manor, a West Sussex gem; A stay at St James’s hotel and spa in the heart of London; Hambleton Hall Rutland: warm, welcoming and wonderful food; Whatley Manor hotel and spa – one of the best hotels in the Cotswolds; Hampton Manor hotel: top-class food and a step back in time;